MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 </ContentPage>
 ```

-VSM markup is attached to the second `Label` (named `helpLabel`).
+VSM markup is attached to the `StackLayout` (named `stackLayout`).
 There are two mutually-exclusive states, named "Valid" and "Invalid", with each state containing `VisualState` tags.

 If the `Entry` does not contain a valid phone number, then the current state is "Invalid", and so the `Entry` has a pink background, the second `Label` is visible, and the `Button` is disabled: